anujxcode/ebook-reading-platform-djagno/README.md

 pip install Pillow==9.2.0
 ```
 #### Locate the directory
-And run the following command in terminal
+And run the following command in terminal  & open any browser and type
+in browser  <b>localhost:8000</b>
 ```python
 python manage.py runserver
 ```